andrewjfreyer/monitor/README.md

 * Does not require any app to be running or installed on any device

-* This script does not require device pairing
+* Does not require device pairing

 * Designed to run as service on a [Raspberry Pi Zero W](https://www.raspberrypi.org/products/raspberry-pi-zero-w/) on Raspbian Jessie Lite Stretch.